 Bread, the obvious choice for me.
-I’ve made no secret of my love of focaccia and have gone on and on about my favorite easy recipe and my favorite recipe that takes 2 days.
-There’s just something about how crisp the outside of focaccia gets.
-It’s like an entire loaf of end pieces!
+I’ve made no secret of my love of focaccia and have gone on and on about it.

 This bread, it’s good.
 I ate the end pieces (I know) without complaint.
 I do think that it needs more salt in the dough but that’s an easy fix.
 I found the dough difficult to stretch even after a rest and my round loaf, which I’d planned to give away, turned out horribly mangled.
 (I was too embarrassed to give it away.)
 It also didn’t hold the indentions very well.

 HOWEVER, the sea salt on top?
 Spectacular!
 I have never been so excited by salt before.
 My all-time favorite herb is thyme so of course I loved it on top.
 And garlic?
 You can never go wrong with garlic.

 Overall, a very good bread considering that it does has less calories than a regular focaccia.
 I was very impressed by how crisp the crust was even though it only called for 1 tablespoon of olive oil.

 - 1 teaspoon sugar

 - 1 package dry yeast (about 2 ¼ teaspoons)

 - 2 ⅓ cups plus 2 tablespoons all-purpose flour (divided (about 11 ¼ ounces))